List of A Series of Unfortunate Events characters: The Hook-Handed Man

+Although Fernald plays an important role in all the books as one of Olaf's henchmen, Fernald's history is only revealed in The Grim Grotto.
+He is the brother of Fiona and stepson of Captain Widdershins.
+He joined Olaf and left Captain Widdershins after burning down Anwhistle Aquatics and killing Gregor Anwhistle.
+In The Grim Grotto, Fiona convinces Fernald to betray Count Olaf and steal his submarine.

+In the movie, Fernald is portrayed by Jamie Harris and is voiced by Jay Gordon.

+Usman Ally plays him in the TV series.
+In the TV series, Fernald is depicted as relatively mild-mannered when compared with the rest of the crew and even develops a close relationship with Sunny Baudelaire.
+"The Grim Grotto" Pt.
+1 revealed that Fernald lost his hands when a fragment of Anwhistle Aquatics flew towards the boat he was in.

 The Bald Man with the Long Nose

 The Bald Man with the Long Nose is one of Olaf's henchmen; he is described as a bald man with a hooked nose who always wears a black robe.
 At the time when Count Olaf's true nature is exposed, the Bald Man is among the members of Count Olaf's theatre troupe that escape during the blackout.

 In The Miserable Mill, the Bald Man disguises himself as Foreman Flacutono at the Lucky Smells Lumbermill.

 In The Hostile Hospital, the Bald Man disguises himself as the head doctor at Heimlich Hospital while using a surgical mask to cover his face both times.

 In The Carnivorous Carnival, the Bald Man helped to dig the pit for the lions that will be used in the lion-feeding event at the Caligari Carnival.
 He and Olivia Caliban fell into the lion pit during the crowd chaos and are devoured by the lions.